Create Your Own Organic Garden In Your Backyard

 You will encounter a battalion of pests that will storm into your organic garden no matter what.
 All you need to do is to fight it without the use of chemicals.
 Learn how to fight against garden pests using these simple tips:

+You can purchase a sticky pest trap or make one yourself using rigid materials coated with a sticky substance.
+The most important thing to keep in mind about such a trap is the color of the sticky paper that you’re going to use.
+The color is used to attract insects.
 Colors like yellow, light blue, white and red can be used to attract different types of garden pests.
 A sticky trap can be placed on the sides of the raised bed that will act as a defense against pests.

 The climate in your area will affect the type of plants that you prefer to grow organically.
 You will have to choose plants that will fare well in your area’s climate.
 Plants that require a different climate may only grow with the use of chemicals and pesticides.